gleasonw/gallica-grapher/README.md

 interesting part of the tool.
 You can visually peruse cultural trends as they arise, then dive into the texts that provide deeper context.
 ##
-### Can I see the code?
-##
-Yes!
-I would appreciate feedback or pull requests.
-Here's the repository: https://github.com/gleasonw/Gallica-ngram-grapher
-##
 ### A design citation
 ##
 Much of these pretty boxes and backgrounds exist thanks to inspect source and the good taste of the Lichess.com CSS designer.
 Merci.